ExploreSouthernHistory.com - The Wild Man of Ocheesee Pond, Florida

 nearly that distance wide, the clear water

 pond fills a vast shallow basin.
-While there

-are some sections of open water, primarily
+While there are some sections of open

-along its southernmost reaches, most of
+water, primarily along its southernmost

-Ocheesee Pond is covered with a dense
+reaches, most of Ocheesee Pond is covered

 The Wild Man traditionally favored such